PhilipOyelegbin/expense-tracker/README.md

 ## 🚀 Installation

-To get Go Note Application up and running on your local machine, follow these steps:
+To get expense tracker up and running on your local machine, follow these steps:

 1. Ensure Go is Installed:
    Make sure you have Go installed (version 1.18 or higher is recommended).
 You can download it from go.dev/dl/.